 A ticket status marks each ticket’s progress, or a ticket phase, assigned to it.
 It explains whether a customer’s problem has been solved, and if not, why.
 Ticket status names can slightly vary depending on the ticket tracking software you use.
 However, you can customize it according to your business needs.

-Each ticket’s progress is marked by a ticket status, or a ticket phase, assigned to it, that explains whether a customer’s problem has been solved, and if not, why.
-Ticket status names can slightly vary depending on the ticketing software you use, or can even be customized according to your business needs.
+Each ticket’s progress is marked by a ticket status, or a ticket phase, assigned to it.
+It explains whether a customer’s problem has been solved, and if not, why.
+Ticket status names can slightly vary depending on the ticket tracking software you use.
+However, it can be customized according to your business needs.
 Every ticket that is created is typically marked as ‘New’ by default.
-The ticket’s status may then be changed to ‘Open’, ‘Answered’, ‘Pending’, ‘On-hold’, ‘Postponed’, and finally ‘Resolved’ or ‘Closed’ when it reaches its final stage in processing.
+The ticket’s status may then be changed to; ‘Open’, ‘Answered’, ‘Pending’, ‘On-hold’, ‘Postponed’, and finally ‘Resolved’ or ‘Closed’ when it reaches its final stage in processing.
 A ticket is considered closed when a customer’s problem has been resolved, or a request has been handled successfully.
 ‘New’ and ‘Open’ statuses usually have the highest priority as they need to be dealt with first.

 Today’s consumers prefer using various communication channels to connect with brands – very often switching them during a single inquiry.
-A solid ticketing system must be capable of tracking customer requests from multiple channels and merging them into a single, ordered stream of tickets, easily accessible from a unified inbox.
+A solid ticketing system should be able to;